greltel/ABAP-PROJECTS/README.md

 Upload XML file and map it directly to Internal Table.

-## Project 3: Count Unique-Multiple Values of Internal Table Dynamically
+## Project 3: Dynamic Count of Unique-Multiple Values of Internal Table

 Use the Static Class Method to Retrieve Unique and Multiple values of Any Table.